kartowka/Healthcare-website/README.md

 The log-in page has a syntax authentication Email & Password fields.
 - Password length has to be longer than 7 characters.

+#### Sprint Nº 2
+In this sprint, we mainly wrote system requirements & test cases accordingly while covering (hopefully) at least 95% of our to-be-built system.
+All requirements were uploaded to our project management workplace at [Clubhouse](https://clubhouse.io/) to their respective Epic.

+We changed the website stub from Sprint 1 to one that resembles more a health care system.

 ### Requirements
 Have `npm` & `node.js` installed.